konflic/docker_and_kubernetes/2_Manipulating_Containers_with_the_Docker_Client.md

 # Manipulating Containers with the Docker Client

-This section includes notes from the secon module.
+This section includes notes from the second module.

 [Back to contents](/README.md)